Management Sciences & Methods

 - Deductive Reasoning - The ability to apply general rules to specific problems to produce answers that make sense.

 What Can You Do With a Management Sciences & Methods Major?

 People with a management science degree often go into the following careers:

 |Operations Research Analysts||27.5%||$83,390|

 Average salaries range from $87,140 to $116,250 (25th to 75th percentile) for careers related to management science.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

-Amount of Education Required for Management Sciences & Methods Major Jobs
+Amount of Education Required for Careers Related to Management Sciences & Methods

-Some careers associated with management science may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will open up to you.
+Some degrees associated with management science may require an advanced degree, while others may not even require a bachelor’s in the field.
+In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to management science have obtained the following education levels.

 |Some College Courses||4.6%|